 In order to carry out its work more effectively, the Board has appointed a Remuneration Committee and an Audit Committee with special tasks.
+The boards of Qliro Group and Qliro AB also set up a joint committee dealing with matters related to the consolidated situation.
 These committees handle business within their respective areas and present recommendations and reports on which the Board may base its decisions and actions.
 However, all members of the Board have the same responsibility for decisions made and actions taken, irrespective of whether issues have been reviewed by such committees or not.
-In 2018, the boards of Qliro Group and its subsidiary Qliro AB also set up a new joint committee dealing with matters related to the consolidated situation.
-This committee consists of board members from both Qliro Group and Qliro AB.